 Fehérló Gortva aka “Nøkken”, Co-Founder, Lead Editor

-Known by the alias “Nøkken” in many communities, Fehérló is a Hungarian-American pagan animist, musician, writer, visual artist and horse therianthrope who has been part of the other-than-human communities for more than two decades.
-Fehérló awakened to his nonhumanity at a very young age and later discovered the online communities in the late 90s, where he participated in IRC, forums and eventually moved to the communities on SecondLife.
-He co-created the Wildpath Library and community server with Nul, works as its chief editor and community admin and is committed to helping grow critical discourse and a thriving and supportive environment for nonhuman-identifying persons.
-He also plans to someday finish a major research thesis Being Other-Than-Human with his collaborator Nul.
-Fehérló’s nonhuman identity and beliefs are an integral part of his life and work in music and art, frequently referring to himself as an “old horse spirit.”
-He works as a violinist and is the lead fiddler for the pagan neofolk band Nøkken + The Grim, themed after animality, therianthropy and Norse and Magyar spirituality.
-He is a strong proponent of environmental and animal activism, indigenous rights and decolonization and has a background in philosophy.
-On his spare time, he is an avid naturalist with an interest in cognitive ethology (animal cognition), and he practices survivalism, bushcraft, backpacking and works on his spiritual growth and crafts.
+Known by the alias “Nøkken” in many communities, Fehérló is a Hungarian-American revivalist of Magyar shamanistic spirituality, animist, musician, writer, visual artist and horse therianthrope who has been part of the other-than-human communities for more than two decades.
+Fehérló awakened to their nonhumanity at a very young age and later discovered the online communities in the late 90s, where they participated in IRC, forums and eventually moved to the communities on SecondLife.
+They co-created the Wildpath Library and community server with Nul, work as its chief editor and community admin, and are committed to helping grow critical discourse and a thriving and supportive environment for nonhuman-identifying persons.
+They also plan to someday finish a major research thesis Being Other-Than-Human with their collaborator Nul.
+Nøkken’s nonhuman identity and beliefs are an integral part of their life and work in music and art, frequently referring to themselves as an “old horse spirit.”
+They work as a violinist and are the lead fiddler for the pagan neofolk band Nøkken + The Grim, themed after animality and Norse and Magyar spirituality.
+They are a strong proponent of environmental and animal activism, indigenous rights and decolonization and have a background in philosophy.
+On their spare time, they are an avid naturalist with an interest in cognitive ethology (animal cognition), and he practices survivalism, bushcraft, backpacking, and they work on spiritual growth and crafts.

 Kisota, Editor, Scientific Perspectives